-- Click the link HERE or under the "Further Resources" section at the bottom of the MNYS Compensation Guidelines webpage Once you open the spreadsheet for your use, download, open and save the document on your computer using the 'save as' feature and name the document. - After you have renamed and saved the excel document, close the Clergy Compensation Guidelines document and work solely on the excel document. - Complete the information needed [as designated by the blue fields] - Month Day and Year - "Item A" Enter the number of years ordained - o "Item A" Enter Cash Stipend amount per Minimum Base Salary [Index I] - o "Item B" Enter the amount for the Housing Allowance - "Item C" Enter the estimated cost for utilities [this amount will only be used for calculation purposes, and it does not increase the Cash Salary] - "Item H" Enter Housing Equity Allowance if applicable - "Item H" Enter monthly installment amount per month if applicable - "Item P" List the medical benefits in column G if applicable [the total of these benefits will carry forward to the Medical Benefits line automatically] - Please note that the benefits listed in column "G" are additional benefits that are not included in the Portico Plan that has been offered.
-For example, if the Silver plan level was offered and the clergy wants to buy up to the Gold plan, the additional cost will be entered here. - "Item Q" Enter the Other Benefits if applicable - After you have completed entering all the information, this document will perform all calculations for you - Be sure to save YOUR excel document when you have completed entering the information
+- CLICK HERE to download the excel spreadsheet for calculating clergy compensation-WITHOUT PARSONAGE - Once you open the spreadsheet for your use, download, open and save the document on your computer using the 'save as' feature and name the document. - After you have renamed and saved the excel document, close the Clergy Compensation Guidelines document and work solely on the excel document. - Complete the information needed [as designated by the blue fields] - Month Day and Year - "Item A" Enter number of years ordained - "Item A" Enter Cash Stipend amount per Minimum Base Salary [Index I] - "Item B" Enter the amount for the Housing Allowance - "Item C" Enter the estimated cost for utilities [this amount will only be used for calculation purposes and it does not increase the Cash Salary] - "Item H" Enter Housing Equity Allowance if applicable - o "Item H" Enter monthly installment amount per month if applicable - "Item P" List the medical benefits in column G if applicable [the total of these benefits will carry forward to the Medical Benefits line automatically] - Please note that the benefits listed in column "G" are additional benefits which are not included in the Portico Plan that has been offered.
+For example, if the Silver plan level was offered and the clergy wants to buy up to the Gold plan, the additional cost will entered here. - "Item Q" Enter the Other Benefits if applicable - After you have completed entering all the information, this document will perform all calculations for you - Be sure to save YOUR excel document when you have completed entering the information